 1 oz (29g) makes 30+ cups, 40 cents per cup

-The tea buds are withered for the first few hours after harvest to make them soft and pliable.
-They are then turned slowly in a heated barrel, where they gently dry-steam themselves as they release moisture.
-While still warm and soft, the buds are rolled to prevent breaking during scenting.
-The rolled tea is lightly shaken, cooled, and untangled, then dried in the oven.
-Then the buds are packed and wait 3-4 months for the jasmine harvest.
+The tea is withered for the first few hours after harvest to make it soft and pliable.
+It is then turned slowly in a heated barrel, where it gently dry-steams as it releases moisture.
+While still warm and soft, the tea is rolled to prevent breaking during scenting.
+The rolled tea is lightly shaken, cooled, untangled and then dried in the oven.
+Then the tea is packed and waits a half month for the Pao harvest.

-When the jasmine flowers are just about to open, they must be harvested immediately.
-The blossoms are heaped into piles in a process called yang hua, which primes and ripens the flowers so that they bloom and peak when mixed with the buds.
+When the Pao flowers are just about to open, they must be harvested immediately.
+The blossoms are heaped into piles in a process called yang hua, which primes and ripens the flowers so that they bloom and peak when mixed with the tea leaves.

-The jasmine flowers and the tea are mixed together and left to infuse for one day and night.
-The mixture is shaken, and the flowers are removed as they float to the top.
-The tea is then dehydrated in an oven to bring down the moisture content it took from the flowers and is left for at least three days to absorb the jasmine scent deep into the center of the leaf.c The tea is infused this way five times, using fresh batches of flowers for each infusion.
+The Pao flowers and the white tea are mixed together and left to infuse for one day and night.
+The mixture is shaken, and the flowers are removed as they float to the top of the tea leaves.
+The tea is then dehydrated in an oven to bring down the moisture content it took from the flowers.
+It is then stored to fix and ripen for another three days, or until the Pao blossom aroma has penetrated deep into the dense late-spring leaves.
+The tea is infused this way 3-4 times, using fresh batches of flowers for each phase.

-The Jasmine Silver Needle King is finished over fir and fruit tree charcoal at a very temperature.
-This slow process maintains the integrity of the tea buds, while the nearly odorless flames from the sweet woods impart a clean aroma.
+The Pao Blossom White Tea is finished over fir and fruit tree charcoal at a low temperature.
+This slow process maintains the integrity of the young leaves, while the nearly odorless flames from the sweet woods impart a clean aroma.

 A small portion of the finished tea is mixed again with flowers and combined with the full batch just before packing.
 This final seasoning, called pin hua, adds a lingering complexity to the aroma of the tea without bulking up the finished tea with superfluous flowers.